IDEAS by Chris Green

 ‘What?
 One of those machines the Germans used in the war?’

-‘Well, if that’s the case someone’s going to want it.
+‘Well, if that’s the case, someone’s going to want it.
 Someone’s going to be looking for it.
-Someone’s going to be looking for us,’ says Flavia.
+Someone’s going to be looking for us,’ says Laura.

-Flavia is right.
+Laura is right.
 Someone is looking for it.
-Casey Boss is looking for it.
+Casey Boss of the Specialist Operations Detail is looking for it.
 His department is extremely security conscious.
-They need to be.
 There is a lot at stake.
 How could the courier have been robbed like that?
 From his van.
 In broad daylight.
 Who were these cowboy logistics people?
 Weren’t there supposed to be two people on board when they transported sensitive cargoes?
 And how did the thieves get it into the Ikea bag?

 ‘You do realise the gravity of the situation,’ Boss says, swilling a couple of extra Propranolol down with a glass of water.
-‘You understand that we have just lost something ………. important.’
+‘You understand that we have just lost something staggeringly important.’

 ‘Man’s face is covered,’ he says.
 ‘He says gun if I don’t give him.’

-‘Where did covered man go?’ says Casey Boss, finding himself reduced to Wozniak’s pigeon English in order to communicate.
+‘Where did covered man go?’ says Casey Boss, reduced to mirroring Wozniak’s pidgin English.

 ‘Have big black car,’ says Wozniak.
 ‘Drive fast.’